 NOBUYOSHI ARAKI: Ojo Shashu, Photography for the Afterlife: Alluring Hell

-This winter Foam proudly presents the first major Dutch retrospective of the famous Japanese photographer Nobuyoshi Araki (Tokyo, 1940).
-Araki is without doubt one of the most famous Japanese artists of our time.
-His inexhaustible creative energy shown by the large amount of more than 450 books which he published in the past four decades.
-Since he began his career in the mid-sixties, he made tens of thousands of pictures.
+Japanese photographer Nobuyoshi Araki (Tokyo, 1940) is without doubt one of the most famous Japanese artists of our time.
+His inexhaustible creative energy is shown by the large number of more than 450 books that he has published in the past four decades.
+Since he began his career in the mid-sixties, he has made tens of thousands of pictures.
 Araki’s work is personal, haphazard, lustful, erotic, anarchic, touching, vulgar, sentimental.

 ARAKI Ojo Shashu – Photography for the After Life: Alluring Hell is conceived in close collaboration with the artist.
-Nobuyoshi Araki is the starting point and so is the vision that he today has on his oeuvre.
-This is reflected in a careful selection out of his numerous important series.
+Nobuyoshi Araki is the starting point, and so is the vision that he has today on his oeuvre.
+This is reflected in a careful selection from his numerous important series.
 The title of the exhibition refers to the influential Japanese-Buddhist book Ōjōyōshū from 985 AD.
 It depicts heaven and hell, and inspires Araki in his existential exploration of Life (Sex) and Death through photography.

 0110-003 TOK040-N